-“While we can give you some very good advice about how to reduce the cost of your divorce, it is impossible to predict the your final cost.
-The reason is that there are just too many unknown factors, including each party’s level of emotion.
-You can imagine that it would be difficult to resolve a case for a reasonable amount when one or both spouses act purely out of spite.”
+“While we can give you good advice about how to save money in your divorce, it is impossible to predict the final cost.
+The reason is that there are just too many unknown factors, including your spouse’s level of emotion, the advice he or she receives, and whether that advice is actually taken.
+You can imagine how difficult it would be to resolve a case for a reasonable amount when your spouse acts purely out of anger.”

 Antoinette & Paul Lerandeau, Esq.